variantstudios/greeleydowntown.com/_signature_events/first-friday-a-night-of-art.md

 This spectacular event will showcase artwork created by hundreds of students attending District 6 and Charter Schools from Kindergarten through 12th grade and over 50 creative teachers, dance, music, and art!
 Come celebrate this one-of-a-kind First Friday event by experiencing exhibits at nearly 30 different Downtown Greeley locations featuring 30 area schools, including Charter Schools as well as artwork from UNC art students.&nbsp;

 Along with the artwork, enjoy live music and dance performances at various locations and work on the collaborative community artwork.
-All ages and abilities welcome!&nbsp;
+All ages and abilities welcome!

 ###### *Participating locations:*